Bouteloua curtipendula

 - Native to open rocky woods and mixed grass prairies

-- Category: Grasses, Natives
+- Category: Grasses, Natives, MD Native Plants

 - Hardiness Zone: 3-9